Netflix Subscriber Growth Reaches A New Milestone

-The video-streaming service, Netflix, had an exceptional news to deliver for Wall Street.
-The entertainment company in the fourth quarter of 2017, added 8.3 million new streaming subscribers exceeding expectations and predictions.
+The video-streaming service, Netflix, had exceptional news to deliver to Wall Street.
+In the fourth quarter of 2017, the entertainment company added 8.3 million new streaming subscribers, exceeding expectations and predictions.

-Out of those total number of subscribers that joined the platform, almost 2 million came from the U.S alone.
-According to Variety, the company shares closed 3.2 percent Monday at $227.58 per share.
+Out of the total number of subscribers that joined the platform, almost two million came from the U.S alone.
+According to Variety, the company shares closed up 3.2 percent Monday at $227.58 per share.
 It was an all-time high closing price.

 “For Q4, Netflix added 1.98 million U.S. streaming subs and 6.36 million overseas.
 That was well above the Wall Street forecasts of net adds of 1.28 million streaming subscribers in the U.S. and 5.02 million internationally (roughly in line with Netflix’s previous guidance).”

-Netflix’s total revenue in the final quarter of 2017 racked-up $3.29 billion in revenue.
+Netflix’s total revenue in the final quarter of 2017 was $3.29 billion.
 In spite of raising prices (fees (increased from $9.99 to 10.99), Netflix performed superbly and grew its subscription base.

 Thanks to a successful financial quarter, Netflix plans on investing further in marketing efforts.
 It will be expanding its marketing spending by more than 50 percent in 2018.
 Specifically, Netflix will raise its budget from $1.3 billion to $2 billion.

-The streaming platform is looking to grow and develop even further the creation of original content on its video-streaming site.
+The streaming platform is looking to grow further and develop the creation of original content on its video-streaming site.

 “Given our track record of content investments helping to increase growth, we are excited about the growth in future years from the increased investments we are making in original content this year,” the company stated.